Brushy Bill Roberts: Photograph

-In 1989, the Lincoln County Heritage Trust commissioned a computer study by Robert L. Har and Dr. Thomas G. Kyle, who used an analytical process of his own creation instead of established protocols used by law enforcement.
-Scanned photographs of Billy the Kid and Roberts, along with those of 150 other people, were fed into a computer using a "similarity index" to match 25 facial "landmarks".
-This resulted in Roberts' photo ranking 42nd (i.e.: 41 other people more closely resembled the tintype than Roberts).
-Snow indicated that if the two were the same person, then Roberts should have ranked at least second.
-It was noted that the accuracy of facial comparisons is dependent on the position of the face in the photographs being the same.
+The Lincoln County Heritage Trust later commissioned a computer study by forensic anthropologist Clyde Snow.
+Scanned photographs of Billy and Roberts, along with those of 150 other people, were fed into a computer utilizing a "similarity index" to match 25 facial "landmarks."
+This resulted in Roberts' photo ranking 42nd, as 41 other people more closely resembled the tintype than Roberts.
+Snow indicated that if the two were the same person, then Roberts should have ranked at least 2nd.
+The accuracy of facial comparisons are reliant on the position of the face in the photographs being the same.